ChrisAdongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 the script ls -alh --numeric-uid-gid is used to display current directory contents The script mkdir /tmp/my_first_directory creates a directory named my_first_directory in the /tmp/ directory The script mv /tmp/betty /tmp/my_first_directory/ would move betty from tmp to my_first_repository.
+The script rm is used to delete a file.